 Insufficient Fences May Lead To Prosecution

-Auckland City is assisting homeowners to ensure that all swimming pools and their surrounding fences comply with the law.
+Auckland City is assisting Waiheke homeowners to ensure that all swimming and spa pools and their surrounding fences comply with the law.

-Under the Fencing of Swimming Pools Act 1987, all pools must meet certain requirements and Council intends to inspect all the 8500 known pools in Auckland City by June 2001, including those on the island.
+Under the Fencing of Swimming Pools Act 1987, all pools must meet certain requirements and the Council intends to inspect all the 8500 known pools in Auckland City by June 2001, including those on the island.

 A team of swimming pool inspectors is currently visiting every property in Auckland City that has a pool, to check they are fenced in compliance with the Act.
 If additional work needs to be carried out, owners are notified and the Council rechecks for compliance.

-There has been on-going concern and debate about the desirability and method of fencing swimming pools for many years, including how this is enforced, and the roles and responsibilities of pool owners and Council.
-The Act makes it clear that issues such as aesthetics or the fact that children do not live on the property are not acceptable reasons for lack of pool fencing.
-The courts have taken strong lines against those who refuse to co-operate, and have given clear direction on responsibilities of local authorities to enforce the Act.
+There has been ongoing concern and debate about the desirability and method of fencing swimming pools for many years, including how this is enforced and the roles and responsibilities of pool owners and the Council.
+The Act makes it clear that issues such as aesthetics, or the fact that children do not live on the property, are not acceptable reasons for lack of pool fencing.
+The courts have taken strong lines against those who refuse to co-operate and have given clear direction on responsibilities of local authorities to enforce the Act.